-When Regulatory Set in already in use / applied to a Trip of a Flight Leg when it is edited, the new values will be automatically applied.
+When Regulatory Set is already in use / applied to a Trip of a Flight Leg when it is edited, the new values are automatically applied.
 The Trip Feasibility may need to be refreshed to see the new alerts.

-Note: Due to this, it is recommended when making major edits to an historical Regulatory Set to copy the set, make the older set inactive, and continue forward using the new set.
+Note: Due to this, it is recommended when making major edits to a historical Regulatory Set to copy the set, make the older set inactive, and continue forward using the new set.

 Copy a Regulatory Set

 Click the double-page icon button to copy the current Regulatory Set: